Freeman High School (Washington): History

-The Freeman school district was formed in 1955 as a consolidation of the Rockford, Lindbergh, and Sunnyside school districts; there had been another Freeman school district prior to 1940, when it was annexed by Lindbergh.
+The Freeman School District was formed in 1955 as a consolidation of the Rockford, Lindbergh, and Sunnyside School Districts.
+There had been another Freeman school district prior to 1940, when it was annexed by Lindbergh.

 2017 shooting

 On September 13, 2017, a gunman opened fire at Freeman.
-The assailant, then 15-year-old sophomore Caleb Sharpe, brought two guns, an AR-15 rifle and a Colt 1903 pistol then shot and killed one student, Sam Strahan, who was attempting to prevent the shooting from taking place, in the torso and head.
+The assailant, then 15-year-old sophomore Caleb Sharpe, brought two guns, an AR-15 rifle and a Colt 1903 pistol then shot and killed one student, 15-year-old fellow sophomore Samuel Strahan, who was attempting to prevent the shooting from taking place, in the torso and head.
 Three other students were injured and taken to the hospital.
 Sharpe pleaded guilty before his trial as an adult.
 In 2022, Sharpe was sentenced to 40 years to life in prison.
-In September 2024 he was resentenced to 25 years to life due to a law banning people from being sentenced to over 25 years to life for crimes committed before they were 16 years old.
+In September 2024 he was re-sentenced to 25 years to life due to a law banning people from being sentenced to over 25 years to life for crimes committed before they were 16 years old.